The History of PE Central

 After participating in several brainstorming sessions during this seminar it was decided that we would develop a Web site that would be available on the Internet.
 Primarily, we wanted a place for K-12 physical educators to visit that would provide them with information and resources to help them deliver developmentally and instructionally appropriate physical education to their students.
 Some ideas to include on the site were assessments, health and physical education lesson ideas, job announcements, links to the top sport and instructional sites on the Web, wellness tips, and instant activities that would change on a weekly basis.

-The decision to make a Web site as opposed to publishing a book or an article was made because of its far-reaching potential to physical educators around the world.
-We also did several Web searches for quality instructional physical education sites, and found very little that was directly designed for the K-12 physical educator.
+The decision to make a website as opposed to publishing a book or an article was made because of its far-reaching potential to physical educators around the world.
+We also did several web searches for quality instructional physical education sites, and found very little that was directly designed for the K-12 physical educator.

 Physical educators in the field were then queried as to what they thought would be valuable on such a site.
 We used a research approach called "Scenario-Based Design" which has individuals think through and write out what they would include on the site.
 They would also articulate exactly how they planned to navigate the site to get to the information they wanted to include on the site.
 The results indicated that these physical educators wished to include similar items that we had originally planned to include.

-PE Central's first Web pages were built on July 4, 1996 by Mark Manross who is now the Executive Editor.
+PE Central's first Web pages were built on July 4, 1996 by Mark Manross who is now the Executive Director.
 For the next three weeks he designed, built, and provided the content for the early pages of PE Central, using the content that was brainstormed over the previous year as well as providing some new information that he put together on his own.
 With the assistance of Dr. Graham, they designed and edited what would be the first draft of PE Central.

 Todd Pennington, another doctoral student in the Health and Physical Education Program at Virginia Tech at that time, joined Mark and Dr. Graham after the third week of work on PE Central.
 Todd and Mark became the Senior Editors of PE Central with Dr. Graham taking the role of Senior Advisor.
 PE Central made its debut on the Web on Aug.
 26, 1996.